vhaudiquet/ubuntu-project-docs/docs/MIR/mir-team-meeting.md

 response times to MIR requests are (on average) usually faster in those quieter periods after the release of a new Ubuntu version.

-## Meeting structure

-In such quiet phases the leader of the meeting can pre-check the links we usually check together, and skip steps of the agenda quoting that a pre-check has not shown anything worth discussing.

-From there we can then go rather directly to *Any other business?* which serves as a catch all for all attendees.
-By that we can make the meeting more efficient in those times, instead of filing a monologue-log every week.

 ## Meeting template